-I can’t even imagine the sinking feeling that must occur when you realize all your files, that are either irreplaceable or took thousands of hours to create, are gone … F O R E V E R. Up until four years ago, I was backing up files manually to two external hard drives on a monthly rotation.
+I can’t even imagine the sinking feeling that must occur when you realize all your files, that are either irreplaceable or took thousands of hours to create, are gone … F O R E V E R. Back in 2017, I was backing up files manually to two external hard drives on a monthly rotation.
 The external hard drives were kept in fire-resistant safes on-site.
-That was when I lost a few weeks worth of updated files when the hard drive on my MacBook Pro (MBP) failed during power-up.
+Then, I lost a few weeks worth of updated files when the hard drive on my old MacBook Pro (MBP) failed during power-up.
 It was then I realized that my file backup strategy just wasn’t good enough.
-I needed a rock-solid file backup strategy.
+I needed a best-in-class rock-solid file backup strategy.

 A rock-solid backup strategy needs to mitigate file loss for every realistic scenario.

 For local backups, realistic ‘what if’ scenarios include: